Bridging science and data analysis

 As a Statistical Scientist I am most interested in collaborative work with a larger goal of improving patient care by developing prevention and treatment strategies which are efficacious and culturally relevant particularly among those at risk for cardiovascular and chronic kidney disease.

-My previous work centred on HIV clinical trials evaluating surrogate endpoints for vaccines and treatment effects.
+My previous work centred on the design of HIV clinical trials and evaluating surrogate endpoints for vaccines and treatment effects.
 I also have significant collaborative experience with clinicians, immunologists and pharmacologists in laboratory studies as well as multidisciplinary teams in large observational studies.

 I graduated with a Master of Science in Biostatistics with specialist training in clinical trials and infectious disease epidemiology from the Harvard T.H.
 Chan School of Public Health.
-My background is interdisciplinary in Economics and Mathematics (BS) with wet lab experience in Biological Sciences.
+My background is interdisciplinary in Economics and Mathematics with wet lab experience in Biological Sciences from Towson University (BS).

 Fiscus SA. et al, (2011), AIDS, 25, 941 - 949